pietro-foini/ISI-WFP/project/Symbolic Transfer Entropy/README.md

 where for $h = 1$ and $k_x = k_y = 1$ is equivalent to the standard form of the transfer entropy based on Markov property not generalized.

-[1].
-T.Schreiber, "Measuring information transfer", 2000.

-[2].
-"On Thermodynamic Interpretation of Transfer Entropy", Mikhail Prokopenko, Joseph T. Lizier and Don C. Price.

 **The dominant direction of the information flow can be inferred by calculating the difference between $T_{YX}$ and $T_{XY}$**.
 It is convenient to define the directionality index $T_{XY}^{S} = T_{YX} - T_{XY}$, which measures the balance of information flow in both directions. **This index quantifies the dominant direction of information flow and is expected to have positive values for undirectional couplings with $x$ (x-axis) as driver and negative values if $y$ (y-axis) is driving $x$**.
 For symmetric bidirectional couplings, we expect $T_{XY}^{S}$ to be null.
 In this case the matrix is symmetric, for this reason I show only a side of the matrix.

 Entropy, mutual information, and transfer entropy can be normalized with respect to the maximum possible entropy $H$ of a distribution where all states are equally probable, i.e., $H = log(m!)$, where $m$ is the embedding dimension used during the symbolic conversion.
 This normalization eliminates differences in entropy that are caused simply by the number of symbols used for discretization or the resolution of the partition, and renders a metric as a fraction of possible entropy or information from zero to one.

+## References

+[1].
+"Symbolic transfer entropy", M. Staniek and K. Lehnertz, 2008.

+[2].
+"Equivalence of granger causality and transfer entropy: A generalization", K. Schindlerova, 2011.

+[3].
+"Transfer entropy as a variable selection methodology of cryptocurrencies in the framework of a high dimensional predictive model", García-Medina, González Farías.

+[4].
+T.Schreiber, "Measuring information transfer", 2000.

+[5].
+"On Thermodynamic Interpretation of Transfer Entropy", Mikhail Prokopenko, Joseph T. Lizier and Don C. Price.